SophistSolutions/Stroika/ScriptsLib/Shared/Skel-Templates/ReadMe.md

 # About this project

-This project is created by the Stroika Skel utility
+This project is created by the Stroika Skel utility.

+This is folder is a standalone project, which aggregates its dependencies (like Stroika).

 ## Building